edgelesssys/constellation/rfc/updates.md

 ```

 # Compatibility
-`constellation-upgrade` has to handle the version of four components: CLI, image, microservices and Kubernetes.
+`constellation upgrade` has to handle the version of four components: CLI, image, microservices and Kubernetes.
 To do this correctly and keep the cluster in a working condition some constraints are required.

-- Microservice, image and CLI are versioned in lockstep, i.e. each release a new version of all componentes is released.
+- Constellation microservices, VM image and the CLI are versioned in lockstep, i.e. each release a new version of all components is released.
-  Each of these version numbers is one Constellation version.
+  The Constellation version references all of these components.
-- Each Constellation version is compatible to three or four Kubernetes versions.
+- Each Constellation version is compatible with three or four Kubernetes versions.
-  When a new Kubernetes version is released Constellation will support four versions for one release cycle; before phasing out the oldest Kubernetes version.
+  When a new Kubernetes version is released, Constellation will support four versions for one release cycle; before phasing out the oldest Kubernetes version.
   To learn if microserviceVersion A.B.C is compatible with Kubernetes version X.Y, one has to check whether the Constellation version is compatible with the Kubernetes version X.Y.
   The Constellation version will be the same as the microserviceVersion: A.B.C.
 Same goes for the image and CLI.
-- Each Constellation version X.Y.Z is compatible with all patch versions of another Constellation version X.Y+1.
+- Each Constellation version X.Y.Z is compatible with all patch versions of the next Constellation version X.Y+1.
 - The individual versions of Microservice, image and CLI all have to be compatible with the targeted Kubernetes version.
+  Each component can be upgraded independently.
-  Without loss of generality, this means that during a Kubernetes upgrade the oldest Constellation component has to be compatible with the new Kubernetes version.
+  This means that during a Kubernetes upgrade the oldest Constellation component has to be compatible with the new Kubernetes version.
   If not, this oldest component has to be updated first.
 - For Kubernetes versions the version-target of an upgrade has to be supported by the current Constellation version.
   The currently running Kubernetes version is not relevant for the Kubernetes upgrade.

 These constraints are enforced by the CLI.
-If users decide to change specific versions on their own nothing is stopping them.
+If users decide to change specific versions by changing the Kubernetes resources, nothing is stopping them.

 The compatibility information should be separated from the enforcement code.
 This way a minimal implemention can be created where the compatibility information is embedded into the CLI.